 - budget and cost effectiveness

-The review committee will make recommendations on which applications will be approved and considered for next steps.
-All applicants will be notified of the outcome of the internal review.
+All applicants will be notified of the outcome of the application review.

 Connect with the Foundational Learning Supports Sector about the Integrated Foundational Pathway program approval process:

 Was this page helpful?